Learnspree/WWDC_Notes/What's new in Swift_106.md

 * Code is built by default in a mode where both public and private methods are accessible to unit-tests.
 * See 14:00 in [WWDC Video](https://developer.apple.com/videos/play/wwdc2015-106/)
 * Use @testable attribute on any import statement in the test class
-* More details in the Unit Testing talk (link TODO)

 ## Documentation:
 * Rich Comments - Automatic rich document generation via structured comments